Ameena (film): Production

 The film was directed by Kumar Raj, with the story and dialogues written by Aftab Hasnain and Dr. Prof. Kishan Pawar.
 The film was produced by Kumar Raj, while Dharm served as the co-producer.
 Cinematography was done by David Basu, Dwarika Mishra (Ajay), and editing by Chandrashekhar Prajapati, Ajay Verma, Himadri Bhattacharya and Bhupendra Singh.

 Music

 Music is composed by Sujeet Sharma, Raaz, Praveen Koii, Hitesh Patel, Paresh A Shah and Toofan Musical Group with the lyrics written by Lali Mishra, Dilip Sharma, Vakeel Qureshi, Praveen Koii, Vishwajeet, Toofan Musical group.
 Background Score was composed by Ismail Darbar, and Prakash Prabhakar.

 Reception

 Dhaval Roy from The Times of India rated the film 1/5.

+Themes

+The film's themes include commentary on justice, societal conventions, the resilience of the human spirit, and the treatment of women.